 To be a catalyst for significant improvements in workers' compensation systems, providing the public with objective, credible, high-quality research on important public policy issues.

 Founded in 1983, the Workers Compensation Research Institute (WCRI) is an independent, not-for-profit research organization which strives to help those interested in making improvements to the workers' compensation system by providing highly-regarded, objective data and analysis.

 The Institute does not take positions on the issues it researches; rather, it provides information obtained through studies and data collection efforts, which conform to recognized scientific methods.
 Objectivity is further ensured through rigorous, unbiased peer review procedures.

 The Institute's work includes:

-With WCRI’s research, policymakers and other system stakeholders – employers, insurers, and labor unions – can monitor state systems on a regular basis and identify incremental changes to improve system performance.
+With WCRI's research, policymakers and other system stakeholders such as employers, insurers, and labor unions can monitor state systems on a regular basis and identify incremental changes to improve system performance.
 This results in a more enduring, efficient, and equitable system that better serves the needs of workers and employers.

 To obtain your member login or to answer any questions or concern you may have, please contact us here.